Many autistic adults describe reaching a point where rest no longer seems to let them fully recover.

 Many autistic adults spend years asking, “How can I tolerate this environment?”

 The answers may not be achievable immediately.
-Financial, family, health, and work realities often limit what changes are possible.
-However, even small adjustments can reduce mismatch and make recovery easier.
+Finances, family, health, and work realities often limit what changes are possible.
+However, even small adjustments can reduce the mismatch and make recovery easier.
+Recovery is probably not going to come from one big change, but many minor changes that all add up to a more conducive and balanced lifestyle.

 Recovery often requires unmasking